HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

 nan_to_num\_                             Yes      Yes      Yes     No    torch.Tensor
-nansum                                   Yes      Yes      Yes     No    torch.Tensor narrow                                   Yes      No       No      No    torch.Tensor ne                                       Yes      Yes      Yes     Yes   torch.Tensor ne\_                                     Yes      Yes      Yes     Yes   torch.Tensor neg                                      Yes      Yes      Yes     No    torch.Tensor neg\_                                    Yes      Yes      Yes     No    torch.Tensor new_empty                                Yes      Yes      No      No    torch.Tensor
+nansum                                   Yes      Yes      Yes     No    torch.Tensor narrow                                   Yes      No       No      No    torch.Tensor ne                                       Yes      Yes      Yes     No    torch.Tensor ne\_                                     Yes      Yes      Yes     No    torch.Tensor neg                                      Yes      Yes      Yes     No    torch.Tensor neg\_                                    Yes      Yes      Yes     No    torch.Tensor new_empty                                Yes      Yes      No      No    torch.Tensor